anninterpreter/100-Days-Of-MLCode/README.md

 **Today's Work** : Completed Week 2 in 'Data Visualization With Python' on coursera, visualized data using box plot, scatter plot and bubble plot

 ## Day4: Oct 20,2018
 **Today's Work** : Week 3 in 'Data Visualization With Python' on coursera.
-Advanced visualization of data using Waffle charts and Word Clourds.
+Advanced visualization of data using Waffle charts and Word Clouds.
 Explored Seaborn library and made regression plots with it.
 Visualizing Geospatial Data using Folium and Choropleth Maps.
 Also, completed 2/4 tasks of week 3 final assignment.